Ronggui/RQDA/README.md

 [RQDA](http://rqda.r-forge.r-project.org/) is computer-aided qualitative data analysis package

+**2021-11-18: RQDA will not be maintained or further developed because the upstream packages are orphined.**

 ## Installation of Devel Version

 Assuming you have a working version of current release (and all dependencies).